IamZenDevX/School-Management-System/README.md

 # School Management System
 <h2 align="left">Introduction:</h2>

-The **Student Management System (SMS)** is a Complete program designed to efficiently regulate several aspects of a university or other learning environment.
+The **School Management System (SMS)** is a Complete program designed to efficiently regulate several aspects of a university or other learning environment.
 By means of a single platform, this system maximizes operations and increases communication, so permitting perfect interactions between several user roles: **teachers, students, administrators, and non-teaching staff**.
 SMS lets simple handling of attendance, salary processing, and fee administration guarantees a controlled and user-friendly experience.

 <h2 align="left"> Features:</h2>